-If you are a detail-oriented, organized person who loves to work in fast-paced medical environment, then this career is worth your serious consideration.
-California Healing Arts College will teach you what you need to know, and will assist you with finding employment after you graduate.
+If you are a detail-oriented, organized person who loves to work in the fast-paced medical environment, then this career is worth your serious consideration.
+California Healing Arts College will teach you what you need to know and will assist you with finding employment after you graduate.
 The Medical Coding & Insurance Billing Program is an entry-level program designed to teach you anatomy and physiology, medical terminology, and the coding and billing skills you will need to work in the average medical office, clinic, and hospital setting.
 We invite you to call us for more information, and to schedule a visit of our campus today!

-What is Medical Billing & Insurance Coding?
+What is Medical Coding & Insurance Billing?

 A Medical Coding & Insurance Billing program at the California Healing Arts College (CHAC) prepares individuals to effectively and efficiently maintain a patient’s medical record and other health and medical information.
 Medical Coding & Insurance Billing is an important behind-the-scenes part of our health care system.
 Certified Medical Coders & Billers communicate between medical offices, patients & insurance companies.
 By assigning letters & numbers to diseases & conditions, injuries & medical procedures, they speed up the process of payment.